 Links to grant applications are provided on the funder’s website.
 Find application guidelines and grant budget and evaluation forms here.
 General interests of the foundation are community development, youth, education, and arts and culture.

 In addition to grants, the Homer Foundation also awards several scholarships to students in the area.
 There are about 11 scholarships that students can apply for.
 Current year applications are posted in January.
 Homer provides short-term, no-interest loans to nonprofits that experience unforeseen events as well.
 At the beginning of a recent year, the foundation claimed over $2.1 million in net assets and more than $1.7 million at the end of the year.
 Current financial data is here.

-The foundation staff can be reached with general questions at firstname.lastname@example.org or by phone at 907-235-0541.
-The foundation is run by Executive Director Joy Steward, along with a CPA, a bookkeeper, and a volunteer administrative assistant.
-It is overseen by a volunteer board of directors, with Ken Castner as the board chair and investment manager.
+Reach the foundation staff with general questions at email@example.com or by phone at 907-235-0541.
 The Homer Foundation address is P.O.
 Box 2600, Homer, Alaska 99603.
 Upcoming foundation events are shown here.